Conversations & Connections: Practical Advice on Writing

 In this meditative and lyrical collection, Tom McAllister challenges himself to write a short essay for every year he’s been alive.
 With each piece strictly limited to a maximum of 1,500 words, these 42 essays move fluidly through time, taking poetic leaps and ending up in places the reader does not expect.
 Funny, insightful, and open-hearted, It All Felt Impossible aims to tell the story of McAllister’s life through brief glimpses, anecdotes, and fragments that radiate outward and grapple with his place in the culture at large.

-• Two More Books To Be Added Soon!
+• With your registration fee, you get to choose 1 of our featured5 books.
+More Books To Be Added Soon!

 Program Schedule